My first encounter with Christmas clothes

 When I was a visiting graduate student at SUNY Albany, my friend Brita and I browsed downtown thrift stores during one of the New York summer thunderstorms.
 In one store, I saw a showcase with all kinds of Christmas jewelry.
 I had never seen Christmas jewelry before.
 Back then Christmas dressing in Germany was Sunday’s best.
-I even remembered my late mom once being very upset about my wearing a small Christmas bulb as an earring in high school.
+I even remembered my late mom once being very upset about my wearing a small Christmas bulb as an earring in high school during the holiday season.

 “Who on Earth would wear that?”
 I mumbled.
 Brita explained that after Thanksgiving, old women would wear Christmas sweaters, Christmas jewelry, Christmas everything.
 As a twenty something, I found the idea outrageous.

 Sometimes kitschy can be great (again)

 However, in my opinion, the jewelry was so kitschy that it was already great again, like a piece of art.
 It seemed new, and hence, young and hip to me back then.
 Thus, I bought a tiny gold colored kitschy Christmas-tree brooch with big fake crystals as Christmas balls for $2 (at that time 4 DM).
 Britta was shocked!

 I wore that kitschy brooch on my coat during the Christmas seasons all during my tenure in graduate school as a joke sort of.
 Wearing it back then in Germany was so cool as nobody else was wearing something like that.
 It was sort of a statement piece in a world without Christmas clothes.
 The brooch lost some crystals, I replaced them and kept wearing the brooch.